Pediatric early warning signs: Temperature

-Heart Rate
+Heart rate

 There are various pulse sites on the body: the carotid, brachial, radial, femoral, and dorsalis pedis.
 In children, heart rate is preferably taken apically.
 To count the rate, place stethoscope on the anterior chest at the fifth intercostal space in a midclavicular position.
-Each “lub-dub” sound is one beat.
-It should be taken for one full minute, as well as, determined if the rhythm is regular or irregular.
+Each "lub-dub" sound is one beat.
+It should be taken for one full minute, and it should be determined if the rhythm is regular or irregular.

 Respirations

-The procedure for measuring a child’s respiratory rate is essentially the same as for an adult.
+The procedure for measuring a child's respiratory rate is essentially the same as for an adult.
 Respiration rate may be taken by observing rise and fall, placing your hand and feeling the rise and fall, or using a stethoscope.
-Since a child’s respiration rate is diaphragmatic, abdominal movement is observed or felt to count the respirations.
+Since a child's respiration rate is diaphragmatic, abdominal movement is observed or felt to count the respirations.
 Like heart rate, respirations should be counted for one full minute.

-Blood Pressure
+Blood pressure

-The size of the blood pressure cuff is determined by the size of the child’s arm or leg.
-The width of the bladder cuff is two thirds of the length of the long bone of the extremity on which the blood pressure is taken and the length of the bladder cuff should be about three-fourths the circumference and should not overlap.
+The size of the blood pressure cuff is determined by the size of the child's arm or leg.
+The width of the bladder cuff is two-thirds of the length of the long bone of the extremity on which the blood pressure is taken and the length of the bladder cuff should be about three-fourths the circumference and should not overlap.
 If the bladder of the cuff is too small, the pressure will be falsely high, and if it is too large, falsely low.

-Abnormal Findings
+Abnormal findings

 Vitals outside of the above parameters are considered abnormal findings.
 However, before determining additional medical attention is needed, vitals should be repeated to confirm and compared with an individual's baseline assessment.
 A temperature between 101–102 is considered a mild fever, 102–103 a moderate, and 104 or above a high fever, and delirium or convulsions may occur.
 From birth until adolescence, temperature between 99.8–100.8 is considered a low-grade fever.
 If the temperature is taken rectally, it is not considered a fever until it is above 100.4.
 Once adolescence is reached, it is not considered a fever until 100.4 and if taken rectally, 101.
 Fever in 3 months and younger is significant and medical referral is needed.
 Assess the patient to determine if other signs and symptoms are present: flushed face, hot, dry skin, low output, concentrated urine, anorexia, constipation, diarrhea, or vomiting.
 Older children may complain of sore throat, headaches, aching, and nausea, as well as, other symptoms.
 Pulse should be checked at distal and proximal sites.
 Evaluate whether it is normal, bounding, or thready, as well as, compare strength symmetry.
 Bounding is a stronger than normal pulse and thread a weaker.
 Unequal pulse is an abnormal finding and indicates a cardiovascular issue.
 Assess the patient to determine if other signs or symptoms of respiratory – retractions, wheezing, nasal flaring, grunting, etc. -- or cardiac – cyanosis, irritability, edema, etc. -- distress are present.
 If a child has any acute distress immediate medical intervention is needed.